Planning events is your life. It’s a high octane game that leaves you empty after an event, but you wouldn’t change it for the world.

 But someone who gives you their email address makes a far greater commitment.

-If you choose the email marketing option, I set you up with a newsletter system that allows you to add up to 500 subscribers for free (you can always upgrade later).
+If you choose the email marketing option, we set you up with a newsletter system that plugs into your website.

 But you don’t have to create email newsletters manually.

 The only thing you worry about is adding more great content to your blog.